j4mie/micromodels/README.md

 A simple library for building read-only model classes based on dictionaries of data.

-Perfect for wrapping Python objects around JSON data returned from web-based APIs.
+Perfect for (amongst other things) wrapping Python objects around JSON data returned from web-based APIs.

 ## Really simple example